 Dog-gone-it – cons of taking your pooch camping

 There are some cons to taking your best mate along with you.
-Depending on the size of your dog, they can take up a fair amount in your limited room inside the car.
-Roof racks and trailers are an option in making up that lost gear storage space.
+Depending on the size of your dog, they can take up a fair amount of your limited room inside the car.
+Roof racks and trailers are an option in making up that lost storage space for your gear.

 It’s important to keep your dog safe when you’re driving, we keep Cooper secure in the rear of our car behind a cargo barrier and beside the fridge slide.
 When he was small enough to be in the back seat, we used a harness through the seat belts.
 For more details on travelling with dogs check out this resource here.